-Phineas Harper is an innovative leader in developing sustainable cultural programmes that engage broad audiences with architecture and design.
-A regular contributor to The Guardian, their career spans criticism, curation, education, youth engagement, journalism and sculpture.
+Phineas Harper is a London-based writer, founder and cultural leader.
+A regular contributor to The Guardian, their career spans criticism, curation, education, youth work, journalism and sculpture.
+INSTAGRAM.

-As Chief Executive of Open City until 2024, Phineas’ led far-reaching and impactful change across the organisation steering the charity through the challenges of the pandemic while transforming and growing its programmes.
-In their four year term as Director, they built, grew and launched award-winning new educational and cultural initiatives, oversaw major digital infrastructure upgrades and secured the charity’s largest ever public grant and corporate sponsorships.
-They successfully rebuilt Open City’s reserves to record levels while delivering above-inflation pay rises, and recruiting a more diverse staff team and board.
+At Open City, Harper led far-reaching and impactful change steering the organisation through the challenges of the pandemic while transforming and growing its programmes for which they were awarded am Honary Fellowship of the Royal Institute of British Architecture.
+As CEO they launched award-winning new educational and cultural initiatives, oversaw major digital infrastructure upgrades and secured the charity’s largest ever public grants and corporate sponsorships while building a more diverse staff team and board.

-Phineas’ career is marked by a long-standing commitment to making architecture and heritage more engaging and accessible to younger and more diverse audiences.
-For example as Deputy Director of the Architecture Foundation they co-founded the New Architecture Writers programme in collaboration with the historian Tom Wilkinson which has transformed the landscape of architectural criticism in the UK.
+Harper’s career is marked, in particular, by a long-standing commitment to making design and heritage more engaging and accessible to diverse audiences.
+As Deputy Director of the Architecture Foundation they co-founded New Architecture Writers in collaboration with the historian Tom Wilkinson which has transformed the landscape of architectural criticism in the UK.

 (c) Kamil Kożuch / Element Urban Talks.
 High res.